 Another plaintiff, Robert Dunham, worked for Pittsburgh Corning, handling asbestos the company used to make products.
 Dunham died from lung cancer before his case was finished; however, his widow won $19.3 million in a Texas court.
 The award included both punitive damages and compensatory damages.

 Bankruptcy and Asbestos Trust

-Pittsburgh Corning took on a huge liability when it took on Unibestos, and that move cost the company a lot of money.
-It also cost many people their lives, succumbing to mesothelioma and lung cancer.
-Lawsuits have been filed and these victims have successfully won compensation from the company, but today the avenue for recovering expenses is by making a claim through the asbestos trust.
-If you believe that you were impacted by Unibestos products, you can work with an experienced lawyer to make a claim.Get Your FREE Mesothelioma Packet
+Pittsburgh Corning took on a huge liability when it took on Unibestos.
+This cost the company significantly.
+It also cost many people their lives.
+Lawsuits were filed, and these victims have successfully won compensation from the company.
+Today victims of asbestos-related illnesses must make a claim through the asbestos trust.
+If you believe Unibestos products impacted you, you can work with an experienced lawyer to make a claim.Get Your FREE Mesothelioma Packet

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.